iarobotic/robotics_software_engineer/module_2_assignment/Readme.md

  # Module 2 Assignment: Developing Custom ROS 2 Nodes and Launch Files

-## Objective

-This assignment focuses on developing your ability to write custom ROS 2 nodes and utilize launch files for running multiple nodes simultaneously.
-You will create a custom ROS 2 node that controls the Turtlesim simulation and develop a launch file to run the simulation and node together.
+## How to tun this

+ ros2 launch module_2_assignment pattern.launch.py
+ ros2 launch module_2_assignment 5_turtlesim.launch.py
+ ros2 param set /move_turtle1 velocity 4.0

-## Tasks
+## My understanding Tasks

 ### Task 1: Create a Custom ROS 2 Node

-- **Develop a ROS 2 node** that makes the Turtlesim follow a unique pattern:
+- **Develop a ROS 2 node**
-  - **Circle Movement:** The turtle should move in a circle with a radius that is provided as a user input.
+  - **Circle Movement:**
-  - **Logarithmic Spiral Movement:** The turtle should move in a logarithmic spiral pattern.
+  - **Logarithmic Spiral Movement:**

+  I create a patter_node node that allows generating a circle or spiral pattern that can be selected using a parameter.
+With another additional parameter for the radius.

 ### Task 2: Develop a Launch File

-- **Create a launch file** that starts the Turtlesim simulation and the custom ROS 2 node simultaneously.
+- **Create a launch file**

-- **Ensure proper documentation** of the node and launch file creation process, including the code and the results of executing the tasks.
+- **Ensure proper documentation**

 ### Task 3: Modify the Turtlesim Simulation Environment

-- **Use existing Turtlesim services** such as `spawn` and `clear` to modify the simulation environment:
+- **Use existing Turtlesim services**
-  - **Spawn 5 Turtlebots** with a single launch file, placing them diagonally from the top left to the bottom right.
+  - **Spawn 5 Turtlebots**
+  I create a launch file where the turtlesim are generated in certain positions with the /spawn' service.

-  - **Drive the middle 3 turtles** back and forth continuously using ROS 2 services.
+  - **Drive the middle 3 turtles**
+  I create a move_turtle node that allows me to move the turtlesim back and forth.
+It has a parameter for the '/cmd_vel' topic so that velocities can be published independently.

 ### Task 4: Modify Turtle Behavior with Parameters

-- **Utilize ROS 2 parameters** to alter the behavior of the turtles:
+- **Utilize ROS 2 parameters**
-  - **Change the speed** of the turtles dynamically during the simulation.
+  - **Change the speed**

-## Learning Outcome

-By completing this assignment, you will:
-- Understand how to develop and execute custom nodes in ROS 2.
-- Learn the utility of launch files in managing the execution of multiple nodes in ROS 2.
-- Learn how to interact with ROS 2 services to modify node behavior and simulation environments.
-- Understand how to use ROS 2 parameters to control and alter the behavior of nodes in real-time.
----
-## Submission Process

-1. **Create Files:**
-   - Navigate to the `module_2_assignment` package.
-   - Create the required files for the custom ROS 2 node and launch file.

-2. **Document Your Work:**
-   - Create a `README.md` file in the `module_2_assignment` package.
-   - Provide details about the files you created, including explanations of the code and the commands needed to run your custom node and launch file.

-3. **Submit Your Assignment:**
-   - Push your changes to your forked repository.
-   - Provide your repository link in the assignment submission text area.
-   - **Note**: Ensure you press the "Start Assignment" button when you see the page (as it takes time to generate the pages).

-4. **Wait for Review:**
-   - Wait for the instructors to review your submission.
+I create a velocity parameter that I assign to linear.x.
+I change this parameter dynamically with the command 'ros2 param set'.